 It might be hard to realize this.
 But one must know that different planets have different dimensions surrounding them.
 If we look at the other planets through our eyes, then it gives us the impression that other planets are devoid of life.
-But many scientists and research have shown today that there are other planets might even hold life.
+But many scientists and researchers have shown today that there are other planets that might even hold life.
 But what our physical eyes can’t do is enter the heavenly spears of these planets, where devas, angels, and higher beings live.
 They are far superior to our planet earth.

 Even in our realm of existence, there are ethereal beings, some even highly advanced surrounding our earth.

-- An ocean of salt water
+- An ocean of saltwater

 - An ocean of milk